alistairjohnstone/alistairjohnstone.github.io/_posts/2018-05-10-how-to-add-structured-data-with-google-tag-manager.md

 ---
 published: true
 ---
-Add structured data to page templates using Google Tag Manager to save you time and money.
+Adding structured data cto your site has many benefits and using Google Tag Manager to add structured data to your website templates saves you time and money.

 <amp-img src="/assets/images/book-tunnel.jpg" height="560" width="840" layout="responsive"></amp-img>